alanconway/openshift-enhancements/enhancements/cluster-logging/content-filter.md

 ### API Extensions

 A new `filters` section in the `ClusterLogForwarder` allows named filters to be defined.
-This proposal defines two types of filter "prune" and "drop".
+This proposal defines the following filter types: prune, drop.

 #### Prune filters